jcwillox/hass-auto-backup/README.md

 Improved Backup Service for [Hass.io](https://www.home-assistant.io/hassio) that can Automatically Remove Snapshots and Supports Generational Backup Schemes.

-While Home Assistant does provide built-in services for creating backups these are not documented and do not provide a way to automatically remove them, this custom component aims to fix that.
+While Home Assistant does provide built-in services for creating backups, these are not documented and do not provide a way to automatically remove them, this custom component aims to fix that.

 ## Services